julielo/Mars-Colony-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ##To-Do
-* Improve form validation.
+* Improve form validation
-* Add animation for page transitions.
+* Add animation for page transitions
-* Improve animation on main page.
+* Improve animation on main page
+* Save the Colonist object in local storage
+* WordPress integration with the WP REST API (v2)